Medicare Advantage (“MA” or “Medicare Part C”) is a managed care program that Medicare beneficiaries can elect in lieu of Parts A and B benefits.

 Risk Adjustment Enforcement, Litigation, and Disclosures

 In 2017, the Office of Inspector General of the U.S. Department of Health and Human Services identified MA as a key area for government review and enforcement.
 Since that time, the MA industry has seen an increase in private qui tam and enforcement efforts by the U.S. Department of Justice against MA plans, providers, and vendors.
 Epstein Becker Green has represented numerous clients in both False Claims Act litigation and government investigations related to RA.
-Litigation and investigation matters handled by our attorneys include issues such as: in-home assessments, ICD guidance, accuracy of coding, so-called “coding both ways” issues, data submission errors, vendor and downstream payment, and other evolving RA theories of liability.
+Litigation and investigation matters handled by our attorneys include issues such as: in-home assessments, ICD guidance, the accuracy of coding, so-called “coding both ways” issues, data submission errors, vendor and downstream payment, and other evolving RA theories of liability.
 Epstein Becker Green has also successfully handled internal investigations resulting in voluntary disclosures related to RA.

 Star and Quality Ratings